In this article we will learn about the history Data Acquisition, describing it with enough detail that you will:

 - Scientific Measuring Instrument - an instrument which measures and records physical phenomenon such as strain, pressure, vibration, temperature, and more.

 - Analog Signals - physical phenomena from the real world, such as voltage, current, strain, pressure, vibration, temperature, and more.

 - Input and Output - typically modern digital data acquisition systems have several inputs and outputs.
 Input can be counted as an individual channel in which a certain signal or data can be read from.
 In a similar way, the output is used to feed data to other devices or systems.

-- Derived Signals - measurands which are derived from two or more other properties, such as force, which is calculated as the product of mass multiplied by acceleration
+- Derived Signals - measurands that are derived from two or more other properties, such as force, which is calculated as the product of mass multiplied by acceleration.

 Types Of Data Recorders

 This article specifically refers to data recorders developed for scientific measuring applications, as used in industry, aerospace, automotive, and power testing fields.
 Among them include these basic types:

 - Tape Recorders

 This article will focus on Data Acquisition (DAQ) Systems, although the other kinds of data recorders listed above are worth mentioning and are of course part of the history of data acquisition in general.

 Data Loggers are differentiated from DAQ systems in that they have slower sample rates, and are meant to record slowly changing data over a long period of time - days, weeks, months or even years.
 In addition, data loggers are typically much smaller, less expensive, and highly portable.